tomjoht/learnapidoc/_docs/resources/docapis_flickr_example.md

 All the necessary information is included in this response in order to display photos on our site, but it's not entirely intuitive how we construct the image source URLs from the response.

-In other words, the information a user needs to actually achieve a goal isn't explicit in the API *reference* documentation.
+In other words, the information a user needs to achieve a goal isn't explicit in the API *reference* documentation.
 The reference docs explain only what's returned in the response, not how to actually use the response.

 The [Photo Source URLs](https://www.flickr.com/services/api/misc.urls.html) page in the documentation explains it:

 <blockquote>
-You can construct the source URL to a photo once you know its ID, server ID, farm ID and secret, as returned by many API methods.
+You can construct the source URL to a photo once you know its ID, server ID, farm ID, and secret, as returned by many API methods.
 The URL takes the following format:

 <pre>